-Photorealistic DSLR photograph of a modern coastal California single-family home with clean stucco exterior and large windows, situated on a hillside lot with partial ocean view in the distance, surrounded by mature landscaping and native plants under afternoon sunlight
+Modern coastal California single-family home with clean stucco exterior and large windows, situated on a hillside lot

-DSCR Loans for Coastal Rentals: 2026 Lender Comparison + Rate Analysis
+DSCR Loans for California Rental Property in 2026 A Lender Comparison and Rate Analysis

 Investment-grade financing strategies for the $2M–$10M beachfront SFR market